-Brandon Carter, Senior Content Manager at SquareFoot, listens to Legend of Zelda when he’s writing or trying to get inspired:
+Brandon Carter, Senior Content Manager at SquareFoot listens to Legend of Zelda when he’s writing:

 ”A large part of my day is spent writing or trying to get inspired to write.
 The Legend of Zelda: 25th Anniversary Orchestra, which gives all those classic Zelda themes a rousing, cinematic treatment, helps me get in a nice creative headspace.
 And, most importantly, helps me stay there.”

-Reddit user Lady-Desdemona says listening to Animal Crossing helps her with tasks that require patience and focus:
+Reddit user Lady-Desdemona says Animal Crossing helps when you need to be patient and focused:

 ”The tunes from [Animal Crossing] are great for when I’m retouching photos.
 Especially on those day when I have zero concentration because I’m just too antsy.
 They’re very soothing.”

 Reddit user SubcommanderShran suggests Megaman for accountants (and everyone else working with spreadsheets and numbers):